PaulKinlan/paul.kinlan.me/content/2018-10-11-building-a-video-editor.markdown

 slug: building-a-video-editor-on-the-web-with-the-web
 date: 2018-10-11T11:00:00Z
 title: 'Building a video editor on the web.
 Part 0.'
+video_url: /videos/credential-management-api-demo.mp4
 ---

 You should be able to create and edit videos using just the web in the browser.
 It should be possible to provide a user-interface akin to Screenflow that lets you create an output video that combines multiple videos, images, and audio into one video that can be uploaded to services like YouTube.

 Anyway, this post is really just a statement of intent.
 I am going to start the long process of working out what is and isn't available on the platform and seeing how far we can get today.

 During some of the thoughts on this project, I had a Carl Sagan moment - so instead of inventing the universe to create an apple pie, I need to at least create all the tools needed to build a video editor, especially if I want to record the process of doing it.
+The fact that this post exists is because I know I have some of the pieces in place and ready to go.

 I don't think I am going to create one massively monolithic 'video editor', that can be a business for someone else, but I do plan on trying to work out all the pieces that are needed so that I can make it easy to create great videos on the web.

 **Use cases that I have:**

 * I normally have to record all the device demos for Google I/O and Chrome DevSummit and add in the overlays etc. Everyone on the team should be able to do this.
 * The team often record screencasts and I would like to enable them to do it quickly from a simple website and be able to the clean up the final output.

 **Input:**